Solutions for Hip Pain and Injuries

-On the posterior inferior border we have hamstring muscles, bursas and the sciatic nerve.
+On the posterior inferior border, we have hamstring muscles, bursas and the sciatic nerve.

 Groin Pain in Sport: A Multimodal Rehabilitation and Treatment Approach

-Acute and chronic groin pain are a frequent occurrence in sports and are one of the three most common injuries seen in the various codes of football.
+Acute and chronic groin pain is a frequent occurrence in sports and are one of the three most common injuries seen in the various codes of football.
 They are frequent in sports that involve running, kicking, sprinting, and a change of direction.

 The onset of groin pain may be acute or gradual.
 In gradual onset groin pain or stiffness in the early stages of physical activity, with the symptoms reducing as they warm up.
 Longstanding groin pain may lead to more complex presentations, involving other muscles and structures that may need rehabilitation.